 9. Take a Coding Bootcamp

 When it comes to how to start coding, nothing can beat an actual teacher.
-In a coding bootcamp, you’ll be put in an immersive learning environment that takes you from coding pupil to self-sufficient programmer in 14 weeks.
+In a coding bootcamp, you’ll be put in an immersive learning environment that takes you from coding pupil to self-sufficient programmer in 14 weeks (or more depending on your schedule).

-Not designed for anyone who wants to dabble in programming, coding bootcamps are built for people who have decided that they want to make tech a career and want to gain the essential hard skills to be hired for jobs like full-stack developer & software engineer ASAP.
+Not designed for anyone who wants to dabble in programming, coding bootcamps are built for people who have decided that they want to make tech a career and want to gain the essential hard skills to be hired for jobs like full-stack developer and software engineer ASAP.

 Coding Dojo offers the most serious bootcamp in the industry.
 It’s the only bootcamp whose curriculum is designed to teach you the three full stacks used by the world’s top companies (most bootcamps only teach one).
 Full and part-time online coding courses are available.
 In addition to allowing you to apply to more positions with better salary ranges, a three-stack curriculum allows you to grow with your industry instead of having to return to school to learn more programming languages.

 If you’re serious about making tech a core part of your professional life for the rest of your life, Coding Dojo is the only serious choice.